christinabranson/git-grove/docs/getting-started/installation.md

 ### `grove: command not found`

-`npm link` puts the binary in npm's global bin directory.
+`npm install -g` puts the binary in npm's global bin directory.
 If that directory isn't in your `PATH`:

 ```bash
 # Find where npm puts global binaries